 I am not a celebrity.
 I am not an athlete.
 I do not have a million followers.
 More people don’t care about what I tweet than do care.
 I do what I have always done.
 I tweet content that interests me.
 I argue with people.
 I get blocked by people.
 I block people.
-While there is a slight slant to legal issues and sports, my content is pretty much all over the board.
+While there is a large slant to mental health issues and sports, my content is pretty much all over the board.
 Nothing out of the ordinary in a day of the life of someone active on Twitter.
 I was impersonated once with a bogus account but Twitter took care of that quickly.
 Never happened again.
 So how did I get that “coveted” blue check-mark that in reality wont even get you a free cup of coffee at Starbucks or a free Footlong from Subway that is really eleven inches?

 About 4 months ago, I started getting Direct Messages(DM’s) from “Verified Accounts.
 It told me to click on a link.
 That link took me to a page that told me that if I answered a few basic questions about Twitter and gave a phone number I would be verified.
 My reaction?
 YEA RIGHT!
 SCAM!
-I thought it was a scam to get my cell phone number and start bombarding me with ” Big Butt Suzie” XXX porn texts.
+I thought it was a scam to get my cell phone number and start bombarding me with XXX porn texts.
 I got these DM’s for a couple weeks.
 I deleted them.
 I went about my business tweeting, blocking and arguing.

 About a month after that, I logged into the Twitter web-based application.
 This time there was a banner from Twitter seamlessly integrated into my web browser again asking me if I wanted to get verified.
 This looked legit.
 I decided to go for it.
 This time I did not have to answer any basic questions about how to use Twitter.
 It simply asked for my phone number.
 I entered it and the coveted blue check-mark appeared on my account.
 I was “verified”.
 Why did they choose me?
 I don’t have a freaking clue.
 What does that mean?
 In reality, not much at all.
 My followers did not increase 10-fold.
 No interview requests from major media outlets based on my new status.
 My hemorrhoids did not go away.
 I was the same old guy.
 Tweeting, arguing, blocking, getting blocked and being a general douche at times when people annoy me.